-Young people from all backgrounds may be tempted to smoke, drink and take drugs.
-Your biggest worry may be the risk to your children from drugs and alcohol.
+Young people from all backgrounds may be tempted to take drugs.
+As a parent you may worry of the risk to your children from substances.
 This concern can lead you to believe that:

-- Using any kind of drug automatically leads to addiction
+- Using any kind of drug automatically leads to dependency

 - If your kids use drugs then you are bad parents

 - That everyone else sees drug use as evil